Can Illegal Immigrants Get Health Insurance?

 Undocumented immigrants face unique challenges when it comes to accessing healthcare, including limited financial resources, fear of deportation, and language barriers.
 These factors contribute to a significant gap in healthcare coverage for this population.

 One of the main challenges is the cost of healthcare services.
 Without access to insurance, undocumented individuals often have to pay out-of-pocket for medical care, which can be financially burdensome.
-This leads to delays in seeking necessary medical treatment and can result in worsened health outcomes.
+This leads to delays in seeking necessary medical treatment and worsens health outcomes.

 Fear of Deportation